mirzar/advent-of-code/README.md

-# Advent of Code
+# Advent of Code - 2022?

-To Run
+This is a pretty lazy setup.
+Instructions for running:

 ```
 cd 2022
 node day1.js
 ```

-Seeing how far I go this year before I quit.
+Seeing how far I go this year before I [quit](https://mirzar.com/log).